 Students in the program share similar learning characteristics such as the ability to learn quickly, high levels of independence and self direction, curiosity about the world around them and an enthusiasm for learning.
 The program aims to prepare them for their best possible Tertiary Admissions Rank in VCE.
 It features an enhanced curriculum with extended work in all areas and an emphasis on problem solving.
 There is an emphasis on higher order thinking (analysis, creativity and evaluation).
 Students undertake a research study in the area of science, technology, mathematics and engineering.
 Other research projects will occur in the arts and humanities areas.

 Students in the SEAL program do half of their studies in the SEAL group and half of their studies with the mainstream students.
 This, combined with student leadership initiatives, house programs and camps, encourages good social relationships with the rest of the Year 7 students as well as students in other year levels.

 To gain entry into the program, students must achieve high performance results in a range of tests organised by the organisation known as edutest.
-Students who wish to undertake the SEAL program in 2018 must sit for the entrance test in 2017.
-This test will take place at Auburn High School on Saturday, May 6th 2017.
-To complete your child’s registration click here.
+Students who wish to undertake the SEAL program in 2019 must sit for the entrance test in 2018.
+This test will take place at Auburn High School on Saturday, May 6th 2018.
+Registration for the Edutest can be done here.
 Short-listed students and their parents are interviewed as part of the entry process so that a holistic judgement of student achievement and potential can be made.